mongodb/chatbot/docs/docs/server/responses-api.md

   - To learn more about augmenting the personality, refer to [Set Custom Instructions](#set-custom-instructions).
 1. **Custom Tools**: You can add custom function tools to the Responses API, allowing you to extend the functionality of the Responses API to support additional use cases.
   - For more information, refer to the [Use Custom Tools](#use-custom-tools) section.
 1. **Stateful and Stateless**: The API supports stateful and stateless conversation management.
 If you're using stateful conversation management, the conversation history is managed on the server.
-To use stateless converation management, define the conversation context in each request from the client.
+To use stateless conversation management, define the conversation context in each request from the client.
   - For more information, refer to the [Conversation Management](#conversation-management) section.
 1. **Guardrails**: The API features guardrails that helps ensure the input and output are appropriate for a MongoDB assistant.
 This protects the API from generating irrelevant or malicious responses.
   - For more information, refer to the [Guardrails](#guardrails) section.